AlexBuseDragomir/university-projects/ecotourism-website/README.md

 # Ecotourism Website Project

 This project is a website designed for a company specializing in ecotourism.

-**NOTE:** The project is still in draft format, with only the basic structure changes implemented.
+**Note:** The project is still in draft format, with only the basic structure changes implemented.

 ## What is Ecotourism?
 Ecotourism is a form of sustainable tourism focused on visiting fragile, pristine, and undisturbed natural areas.
 It aims to minimize environmental impact and serves as a low-impact, small-scale alternative to mass tourism.